Babka: History

-Babka developed in Poland and next in the Jewish communities of Central and Eastern Europe in the early 19th century.
+Babka was developed in the early 19th century by the Jewish communities of Poland and Central and Eastern Europe.
 Extra challah dough was rolled up with fruit jam or cinnamon and baked as a loaf alongside the challah.
 Chocolate was not originally used, as it was not generally available; the chocolate babka was likely a mid-20th century American development.
+To be pareve, traditional recipes used olive oil instead of butter.

-Its name (though not necessarily the dish itself) may be related to a type of Easter cake popular in Poland and Ukraine known as baba or the diminutive babka, which means "grandmother", related to the Yiddish bubbe.
+Its name (though not necessarily the dish itself) may be related to a type of Easter cake popular in Poland and Ukraine known as baba or the diminutive babka, which means "grandmother".